 It came to my attention that we have a loneliness epidemic in this country.
 It’s not anyone’s fault, really.
 We have become incentivized to be less inclusive and more exclusive about who we allow to enter into our personal spheres.
 However, all of that exclusivity comes at a cost.
 Below are the best practices to get out of loneliness.
 Click on the picture to read the entire post.
 My two cents: “Be kind and include others.”

 The Inclusion Protocol

 Step 1: Include yourself.
 Reconnect and remind yourself of just how far you’ve come.
 Nothing that ever happens to you can diminish you or the light within you.
-By reminding yourself of all of your successes, you reconnect to the parts of you that you haven’t been focusing on.
+By reminding yourself of all of your successes, you reconnect to the parts of you that you haven’t focused on.

 Step 3: Include others.
 Set friendship goals.
 Do you have a schedule to follow up and connect with your friends on a consistent basis?
 Do you have shopping friends, foodie friends, or book club friends?
-If you don’t, how would you make them?
-Whatever you are into, having friends to share your struggles and your triumphs with makes you less likely to get stuck when loneliness strikes.
+If you don’t, how would you make those types of friends?
+Including friends to share in your struggles and your triumphs makes you less likely to get stuck when loneliness strikes.

 We all can have moments of loneliness, but we don’t have to stay there.
-Just knowing that other people have had similar experiences can help make us feel better about ourselves and our lives.
-So give these three steps a try and you may find that loneliness is just a cue to remind you to connect to yourself, to connect to the people, and to connect to the ideas that matter most to you.
+By just being aware that other people have had similar experiences can help make us feel better about ourselves and our lives.
+So give these three steps a try.
+You may find that loneliness is just a cue to remind yourself to reconnect with yourself and/or connect to the people and ideas that matter most to you.

-This month’s big idea was tackling the bad habit of creating false narratives that cause harm to you and to others.
-Making assumptions is the worst habit ever and here is how you can get a handle on it.
+This month’s big idea is how to tackle the bad habit of creating false narratives that cause harm.
+Making assumptions is the worst habit ever and here is what you can do to break that habit.
 You can click on the picture to read the full post.